-If you go out for a walk, do not congregate and always practise physical (social) distancing by keeping at least two (2) metres (6 feet) apart from others at all times.
+If you go out for a walk, do not congregate and always practise physical (social) distancing by keeping at least three (3) metres apart from others at all times.

 Physical (social) distancing

 Together, we can slow the spread of COVID-19 by making a conscious effort to keep a physical distance between each other.
 Physical (social) distancing is proven to be one of the most effective ways to reduce the spread of illness during an outbreak.